HomecareHomebase/azure-bake/ingredient/ingredient-apim-api/README.md

 The APIM API ingredient allows for easy registration & modification of APIs within an Azure APIM resource.

-## Usage

-Typical use-case for APIM is to have a single master resource and use secondary regions that sync against the master data.
-If you are using this use-case you should configure the ingredient instance with a condition of **"[coreutils.primary_region()]"** so that it only deploys into your primary bake region configuration.
-Otherwise, the same data will deploy into every apim instance if you have multiple regions.

 ### Ingredient Name

 *@azbake/ingredient-apim-api*